-- o Require freeboard (elevation requirements higher than the base flood- currently it is just at or above the base flood. - o Prohibit or minimize new development in floodplain areas. - o Prohibit or enforce higher standards for critical facilities subject to flood hazards. - o Add provisions that protect natural and beneficial functions of floodplains.
+- o Prohibit or minimize new development in floodplain areas. - o Prohibit or enforce higher standards for critical facilities subject to flood hazards. - o Add provisions that protect natural and beneficial functions of floodplains.

-Mitigation actions are projects or activities identified to reduce current and future vulnerabilities identified through the process of developing this 2023 Montgomery County HMP Update.
+Mitigation actions are projects or activities identified to reduce current and future vulnerabilities identified through the process of developing this 2024 Montgomery County HMP Update.
 The first table in this section identifies the status of the mitigation actions included in the 2016 version of this plan.
-Besides current status, actions brought forward to this 2023 plan are identified in the Keep for Plan Update? column.
-The second table includes all the actions, and their essential details, for this 2023 Montgomery County HMP Update.
+Besides current status, actions brought forward to this 2024 plan are identified in the Keep for Plan Update? column.
+The second table includes all the actions, and their essential details, for this 2024 Montgomery County HMP Update.
 These actions were prioritized by the Municipality according to the criteria detailed in the main body of the plan.